- Pro Video

 - Used Dept

 Before we dive into the main part of this article, I should touch on some points that will be relevant to the rest of this discussion.
-I don't want to go into too many details because I wrote a very thorough article on telescopes that you can find by clicking here.
+I don't want to go into too many details because I’ve already written a very thorough Telescope Buying Guide.
 For now, here are some things to keep in mind.

 Let’s start at the most basic level.
 I have a nephew, Cameron.
-He’s six.
-My wife and I took him to the American Museum of Natural History, in New York City, because he saw Jurassic World and he told everyone who would listen—and many who wouldn’t—that he wanted to be a dinosaur scientist (“paleontologist” made his tongue and brain hurt, so we just decided to leave it at dinosaur scientist).
+He’s seven.
+My wife and I took him to the American Museum of Natural History, in New York City, because he’s obsessed with dinosaurs and he was telling everyone who would listen—and many who wouldn’t—that he wanted to be a dinosaur scientist (“paleontologist” made his tongue and brain hurt, so we just decided to leave it at dinosaur scientist).
 After the dinosaur wing, we needed to fill in time before our train home, so we took him to the planetarium for a thirty-minute show.
 He left there wanting to be an astronaut.
-Why mention this anecdote (besides the fact that it’s about an adorable 6-year-old)?
+Why mention this anecdote (besides the fact that it’s about an adorable 7-year-old)?
 It’s to illustrate the point that kids are fickle.
-Their wants and dreams and desires can change in a nanosecond.
+Their wants and dreams and desires can change on a dime.
 Who knows?
-Next week there could be a fire in the neighborhood and that dino-doctor-turned-astronaut could decide he wants to be a fireman.
+Next week there could be a fire in the neighborhood and that dino-doctor-turned-astronaut could decide he wants to be a firefighter.
 So his parents (and uncle) are left with a dilemma: Is this fascination with the stars real, or just a passing fancy?
 It’s a good question… and an important question.
-So, let’s take a look at how to introduce my 6-year-old nephew to astronomy.
+So, let’s take a look at how to introduce my 7-year-old nephew to astronomy.

-Your ideal rig for a basic introduction to astronomy for a child up to around the ages of 10-12 would be a simple manual alt-azimuth mount with a sturdy tripod, and a 60-70mm refractor telescope.
-You need a moon filter, with optional accessories that include light pollution filter, Barlow lens, and a diagonal for terrestrial viewing.
+Your ideal rig for a basic introduction to astronomy for a child up to around the ages of 10-12 would be a simple manual alt-azimuth mount with a sturdy tripod, and a 60-80mm refractor telescope.
+You need a moon filter, with optional accessories that include a light pollution filter, Barlow lens, and a diagonal for terrestrial viewing.
+Be sure to check what comes with the scope you choose and grab some accessories to help catch their interest immediately.

 For those who want to make it much easier to view things, or think their child has more than a passing interest, you could get a motorized and computer-controlled model.
 This will add more cost to the system, but you'll be able to push the scope to its observational limits, allowing you to explore some planets and deep-sky objects if you're able to get away from light pollution.
 Again, choose your investment carefully.
 Don't expect a child to grasp concepts like galaxies and nebulae easily, or understand cosmic distances.
 I would only recommend a computer-controlled model if the parent using the scope with the child also has some kind of interest in astronomy, and would enjoy the expanded usability of this feature.

 Generally speaking, the chances of an adolescent being sure that he or she has a specific interest in planetary versus deep-sky viewing are pretty slim.
 It’s at this point that a little research on the Internet is in order.
 Look for astronomy clubs in your area—you’ll be surprised how many there are.
 Next, go to a meeting or a star party.
 If there’s one thing amateur astronomers love to do, it’s share their gear.
 If they know that someone is interested in their hobby, you’ll have the opportunity to not only try out different scopes, from refractors to reflectors to catadioptrics, and different mounts, but you’ll also meet people with different interests.
-There will be the guy who knows everything about the Moon, a woman who specializes in planets, or another person who is interested in deep-sky objects.
-In this way, your adolescent will be exposed to a wide diversity of people who have a lot of specific areas of expertise, which will help narrow his or her own area of interest.
+There will be the guy who knows everything about the Moon, a woman who knows everything about Venus, or another person who is interested in deep-sky objects.
+In this way, your adolescent will be exposed to a wide diversity of people who have many specific areas of expertise, which will help narrow his or her own area of interest.

 However, depending on the outcome of your tour of the star party, your choices quickly narrow down to either a reflector or refractor.
 A refractor will give you excellent planetary observation, but with lenses being more expensive to produce than the reflector’s mirrors, you’ll get less aperture per dollar.
 In plain English, you’ll be sacrificing a larger objective for superior performance, which isn’t a bad thing.
 Spending more on a smaller objective will produce images with little to no distortion or aberrations, and true color transmission.

-On the other side of the coin, if your adolescent is more inclined to observe outside of our solar system, then you’re going to want a larger aperture, for more light gathering ability, that you’ll get with a reflector.
+On the other side of the coin, if your adolescent is more inclined to observe outside of our solar system, then you’re going to want the larger apertures for more light-gathering ability that you’ll get with a reflector.
 Utilizing mirrors instead of lenses gives you more aperture per dollar, allowing you to maximize light-gathering ability so you can see the dimmer deep-sky objects.
-The downside to reflectors is that they require you to be a bit more gentle when handling them, but as your teen has demonstrated a sustained interest, the chances are that they’ll be able to show it the respect it deserves.
+The downside to reflectors is that they require you to be a bit gentler when handling them, but if your teen has demonstrated a sustained interest, the chances are that they’ll be able to show it the respect it deserves.

-Striking a middle ground between aperture inch per dollar and portability are some catadioptric or compound models.
-As far as computerized options are concerned, this category offers the largest number of options.
-You can spend anywhere from a few hundred to a few thousand dollars, and they’re offered in kits with accessories.
-As with any scope, the larger the aperture, the deeper into space you’ll be able to explore.
+Striking a middle ground between aperture inch per dollar and portability are some catadioptric, or compound, models.
+As far as computerized options are concerned, this category offers the largest number of options from a variety of manufacturers.
+You can spend anywhere from $350 to more than $20,000, and they’re offered in kits with accessories.
+As with any scope, the larger the aperture, the deeper into space you’ll be able to explore, and the greater detail you’ll see on planets and the Moon.

-As mentioned before, pick up a moon filter and a light-pollution filter if you need it.
+As mentioned before, pick up a moon filter and a light-pollution filter if you need them.
 You’ll also want a filter set.
 Filter sets come packaged for different purposes.
 You can get planetary or deep-space sets with filters specifically designed to accentuate different colors or wavelengths to enhance colors for an improved experience.
-This set of four filters is ideal for lunar and planetary viewing, while this one is more suited to deep space objects.
-They’re also sold separately, so when they start narrowing down their area of interest, they can build their own set specific to their needs.
+This set of four filters is ideal for lunar and planetary viewing, while this one from Olivon comes with five filters for observation and imaging, plus a filter wheel.
+The wheel allows you to change filters quickly without having to remove your eyepiece—simply rotate the wheel to change to the next filter.
+Since the filters and wheel are designed for 1.25" focusers and eyepieces, you can pick up other filters and switch them out as your targets change from night to night.
+They’re also sold separately, so when the young stargazer starts narrowing down their area of interest, they can build their own set, specific to their needs.

 When buying for an adult, whether for yourself, a partner, sibling, parent, or grandparent, the sky is the limit.
 This person will most likely have been harboring a desire to explore astronomy for years or decades, but for various reasons might have been too busy previously to indulge themselves.
 The best approach to take is to not surprise them.
+Let me say that again: do not surprise them.
 There are so many factors involved in this decision that it would be painfully easy to make a misstep and get the wrong rig.

 If they (or you) have been thinking about taking the plunge for years, there’s a fairly good chance that you already know what you want.
-If astronomy is a new endeavor—perhaps even an off-shoot of introducing a son or daughter to astronomy—then I suggest a similar tactic as that of the adolescent.
+If astronomy is a new endeavor—perhaps even an off-shoot of introducing a son or daughter to astronomy—then I suggest a tactic similar to that of the adolescent.
 Join a local astronomical society and attend a few star parties.
-In this way, your adult will be able to narrow down their area of interests.
+In this way, your adult will be able to narrow down their areas of interest.
 If your budget is similar to that of the adolescent section above, the recommendations are the same.
 If you feel more comfortable giving your budget a bump up to the next level, you can go with the larger apertures that will raise the cost, but also the observational potential.

 If you feel like reading more, there are a few subsets of adults who deserve some extra attention.

-The thing about a manual EQ mount is that there are a lot of moving parts and a steep learning curve to understand how not only to use it, but how to use it right.
+The thing about a manual EQ mount is that there are many moving parts and a steep learning curve to understand not only how to use it, but how to use it correctly.
 You need to understand how the Universe works, you need to learn celestial navigation, and you need to do a lot of research before you even set up your telescope the first time.
 I can only recommend this for the die-hard nerd who is obsessed with mechanical things and is willing to invest a lot of time and energy to simply find something to look at.

 There is a major point to remember when using a scope for astrophotography: light pollution should not be a concern.
 As long as you point and track the correct object, you’ll get the same picture in Central Park as you would in central Wyoming.
 The problem of light pollution is how the human eye reacts to ambient light, so don’t waste time with light pollution filters and other accessories trying to block light.
-Colored or nebulae filters will be as useful as always, though.
+Colored or nebulae filters will be as useful as always, though, as will UV/IR filters.
+This last type of filter blocks ultraviolet and infrared wavelengths, which are invisible to the human eye but can cause halos, fringing, or blurriness in photos.

 Those with point-and-shoot cameras, selfie sticks, and disposable cameras wouldn’t fall into this category (although there are adapters for that).
 I’m talking about the person you see walking around the city with a DSLR slung over their shoulder taking shots of the sights.
 They have a working knowledge of what their cameras are capable of and don’t mind spending their money on gear.